high101bro/DIVA-Assessment/README.md

 This time, the credentials are stored within an sqlite3 local database.

 The vulnerability in this code lies in the insecure storage of credentials in an SQLite database without proper parameterization or encryption.
-Here's where the insecurity is highlighted within the code:
+Here's where the insecurity is within the code:

 ```java
 public void saveCredentials(View view) {